 RULES OF PROCEDURE OF THE COMMISSION

-(Last amended ary 20)
+(Last amended February 2020)

 REGULATION 1

 SCOPE OF APPLICATION

 In accordance with Article 9 paragraph 6 of the Convention all subsidiary bodies shall operate under the Rules of Procedure of the Commission mutatis mutandis, except where specific provisions are laid down in the Convention or in these Rules of Procedure.
 For the purpose of each subsidiary body, in the following rules, the word Commission shall be understood as referring to the concerned Committee, and the word decision as referring to advice or recommendation.